Trigarta: Mahabharata

 Trigarta is mentioned in the epic Mahabharata.
 It mentions two different Trigarta kingdoms: one in the west, close to the Sivi kingdom, and the other north of the Kuru kingdom.
 Modern Kangra is one of the ancient towns in North Trigarta, extending westward to the Punjab area.
 Multan was the capital of Trigarta, with its original name being Mulasthan.
 The territory of Trigarta kingdom is around the three rivers of Sutlej, Beas, and Ravi.
 Trigarta kings were allies of Duryodhana and enemies of the Pandavas and Viratas.
 Their capital was named Prasthala.
 They attacked the Virata kingdom aided by the Kurus to steal cattle from there.
 The Pandavas living there in anonymity helped the Viratas to resist the combined forces of Trigartas and Kurus.
 Trigarta kings fought the Kurukshetra War and were killed by Arjuna, after a ruthless and bloody conflict.
 Arjuna also annihilated an akshauhini (a large military unit) of Trigarta warriors called the Samsaptakas.
 These warriors had vowed to either die or kill Arjuna as part of a larger plan by Duryodhana to capture Yudhishthira alive.

 Trigarta next finds mention in the Mahabharata's Sabha Parva, where it is included along with a number of other states of the time.
 According to the historical consensus, the Mahabharata was first penned down around the 4th century B.C. and continued to be written until the 4th century A.D. having existed in oral form prior to this.
 The founder of Trigarta is mentioned as Susarma/Susharman in the Mahabharata.
 He is credited with building the Kangra Fort (Nagarkot) and Kangra was originally called Susarmapura by a variety of Sanskrit, Buddhist, Jain sources prior to the Muslim period.

 Other texts

-Along with the Greeks, the following groups were described as Vratya-Kshatriyas or Mlechhas: Dravida, Abhira, Sabara, Kirata, Malava, Sibi, Trigarta, and Yaudheya.
+Along with the Greeks, the following groups were described as Vratya-Kshatriyas (fallen Kshatriyas): Dravida, Abhira, Sabara, Kirata, Malava, Sibi, Trigarta, and Yaudheya.
 Historians note several references to Trigarta in the period between its mention by Pāṇini in the 5th century B.C. and the 5th century A.D., when Samudragupta invaded Trigarta along with various other kingdoms.